Research Incentive Grants enable Early Career Researchers to develop their independent research career.

 - be on an employment contract which includes time and access to resources to conduct independent research as part of their employment, and

-- hold an employment contract which covers the entire duration of the proposed research project plus three months.
+- hold an employment contract which covers the entire duration of the proposed research project plus two months.

 - Individuals employed full-time on another Principal Investigator’s grant must demonstrate they have time, as part of their employment, to undertake additional research activities.
-To this end, they must seek permission from the PI and the grant giving body that is funding their salary before applying for a Research Incentive Grant to fund their own research.
+To this end, they must seek permission from the PI and the grant giving body that is funding their salary before applying for a Research Incentive Grant to fund their own research and email confirmation to the Trust prior to the closing date for applications.

-- Collaborators from anywhere in the world and any organisation can be included in the application as co-investigators but not as joint applicants.
+- Collaborators from anywhere in the world and any organisation can be included in the application.

 Who can’t apply